-Located on the first floor of the Pannel Library, the Academic Success Center offers a variety of academic support resources and services to students, faculty, and staff.
+Located in Mansur Hall room 124 the Academic Success Center offers a variety of academic support resources and services to students, faculty, and staff.
 The center provides a computer lab with Internet access, the latest Microsoft Office software, educational programs, audio/visual aids, instructional videos, group study hall facilities, and additional learning resources.
-Services include free tutoring for NMJC students (including dual- credit students), group Supplemental Instruction, academic success consultations/workshops, stress management and test taking strategies, and portfolio building/resume writing assistance.
+Services include free tutoring for NMJC students (including dual-credit students), group Supplemental Instruction, academic success consultations/workshops, stress management and test taking strategies, and portfolio building/resume writing assistance.
 Students can sign up for individual tutoring and/or Supplemental Instruction, online tutoring, and study groups / workshops.
 Tutoring may be provided for other subjects by special request.

 Appointments are highly recommended; as walk-in tutoring assistance is available but not guaranteed.
-Walk-in tutors may not be able to assist with all subjects, so if guidance is needed for a specific assignment or subject, please come speak with ASC staff coordinator ASAP or call (575) 492-2624 to schedule a session.
+Walk-in tutors may not be able to assist with all subjects, so if guidance is needed for a specific assignment or subject, please come speak with ASC staff coordinator ASAP or call (575) 492-2622 to schedule a session.

-For students who are unable to visit the Academic Success Center on campus tutoring is available via the applications Moxtra and/or Skype.
-Users may sign up for a free account at www.moxtra.com or www.skype.com.
-Both Moxtra and Skype are optimized for use with mobile devices such as tablets and smart phones, in addition to computers.
-Both Moxtra and Skype require access to microphone and webcam.
-Please visit the Academic Success Center for more information or assistance with using Moxtra/Skype and accessing the ASC's tutoring services.
+For students who are unable to visit the Academic Success Center on campus tutoring is available via the applications Zoom or Microsoft Teams.
+Zoom and Microsoft Teams require access to microphone and webcam.
+Please visit the Academic Success Center for more information or assistance with using Brainfuse/Zoom and accessing the ASC's tutoring services.

-For students who need further assistance or tutoring guidance during time periods when the ASC is closed, the online, ondemand tutoring system Brainfuse may be accessed for free by signing into the T-Bird Web Portal (https://luminis.nmjc.edu/cp/home/displaylogin).
+For students who need further assistance or tutoring guidance during time periods when the ASC is closed, the online, on-demand tutoring system Brainfuse may be accessed for free by signing into the T-Bird Web Portal (https://luminis.nmjc.edu/cp/home/displaylogin).
 Students new to Brainfuse will need to create an account.
 Brainfuse offers live, on-demand tutoring and test preparation assistance in the following subjects: College Writing, Algebra, Geometry, Trigonometry, Calculus, Statistics, Accounting, Economics, Finance, Anatomy, Physiology, Biology, Chemistry, and Physics.
 Please contact Academic Success Center staff for assistance or questions regarding Brainfuse.